 The ventilation system is described in Section 6 and depicted Figure 6-1.
-Normal ventilation includes 180 cfm of air intake, 5575 cfm of recycled air, and 1470 cfm of exhausted air.
-An additional 200 cfm and 190 cfm is exhausted by the BT&TC blower and PN blower, respectively, if in use.
-In confinement, the air intake is closed and the exhaust is routed through particulate and charcoal filters prior to being released to the environment.
-The exhausted air is vented to the environment by the reactor exhaust stack at 600 cfm.
-There are two confinement system filter trains, but only one train is used at any one time.
+Normal ventilation includes 180 cfm of air intake, 5575 cfm of recirculated air, and 1870 cfm of exhausted air.
+The PN blower and BT&TC exhaust fan discharge into the reactor exhaust plenum prior to both the normal exhaust fan and the confinement fans.
+Therefore exhaust air flow rates in normal ventilation mode or confinement mode are not affected by the operation of the PN blower or BT&TC fan.
+In confinement mode, the air intake is closed and the exhaust is routed through particulate and charcoal filters prior to being released to the environment at a rate of 600 cfm..
+On loss of offsite power, the auxiliary generator automatically starts and ventilation switches from normal mode to confinement mode.
+There are two confinement system filter trains, but only one train is used at any given time.

 Both the normal and confinement system produce a negative pressure on the reactor building with respect to the atmosphere.
 Failure to maintain a negative pressure for more than five minutes activates an annunciator in the Control Room.
-The only release point of airborne effluent with negative pressure maintained is the reactor (R-120) exhaust stack.
+The only release point of airborne effluent with negative pressure maintained is the reactor building (R-120) exhaust stack.

 The BEL South Wing (R-63) ventilation exhaust is rated at 12,500 cfm.
 This portion of the building exhaust is a source of clean process air, which may be used for dilution of the reactor exhaust if it is in operation.
 The reactor building exhaust stack (R-120) is located concentrically inside of the BEL South Wing (R-63) exhaust stack.
 Stack diameters are 0.5 m for the R-120 stack and 1.2 m for the R-63 stack.
 The outer BEL R-63 exhaust stack is 10 feet higher than the inner reactor R-120 exhaust stack (100 ft vs 90 ft), which prevents backflow.
 Exhaust flow velocities for the two stacks are; 4.5 m/s (4 to 5 m/s) in normal mode and 1.4 m/s in confinement mode for the R-120 exhaust and 5.1 m/s for the R-63 exhaust.
-Refer to Table 11-5.
+Refer to Table 11-6.